stevehanphoto/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This project was built for the Udacity React Nanodegree's React Fundamentals section of the course.
 This is a bookshelf web app that lets you to organize books that you have read.
-The project uses React Router and PropTypes for typechecking in child components.
+The project uses React Router for routing and PropTypes for typechecking in child components.

 ## Instructions to run: